akka/akka-management/docs/src/main/paradox/bootstrap/kubernetes-api.md

 forming the cluster using the `kubernetes-api` bootstrap method.

-In order to observe the logs during the cluster formation you can pick one of the pods and simply issue the kubectl logs command on it, like this:
+In order to observe the logs during the cluster formation you can pick one of the pods and issue the kubectl logs command on it:

 ```
 $ POD=$(kubectl get pods | grep appka | grep Running | head -n1 | awk '{ print $1 }'); echo $POD